Sjord/Sjord.github.io/_posts/2023-12-28-mysql-mariadb-rand-random-number-generator.md

 I simulated the above query a million times and plotted the results in a graph.
 The orange line shows the distribution for an actual random sample.
 The blue line shows how many times items are selected with simulated `ORDER BY RAND()` queries in a table of 2400 rows.

 The x-axis shows the number of times a certain row is picked, and the y-axis shows how many rows are picked this many times.
 For example, at the first blue peak on the left, we see that there are 2 rows that are picked 28 times.
 For the orange, truly random series, we see a normal distribution around 420, as expected.
-For the blue, MySQL RAND series, we see really non-random behaviour.
+For the blue, MySQL RAND series, we see really non-random behavior.
 Some rows were picked 460 times, some rows were picked 490 times, but not a single row was picked 475 times.

 Also, the distribution is much wider than expected.
 Some rows were picked only 28 times, which is very unlikely with a random distribution.